On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Proof of the main result

 uniformly with respect to $x,y\in\R$ and $t\in[0,T]$ for any $T>0$.
 As a consequence we can perform $m \leq \floor{\frac{n_0}{2}}$ partial integrations such that the boundary terms at $\infty$ vanish.

-In summary, supposing \eqref{2.111}, the maximum number of integration by parts is determined by Lemma~\ref{lemest4}, that is by the points $\inte \si_+\cap\pa\si_-$, and is given by $\floor{\frac{m_0}{2}}$.
-So, if we exclude Case 3), we have an almost complete picture.
-However, up to this point we have only looked at $F_{R,+}(x,y,t)$ and did not consider derivatives with respect to $x,y,t$.
-Luckily, since $R_+(\la,0)$ is evidently independent of these variables and all other parts of the integrand \eqref{sumFc} can be differentiated as often as we please, these derivatives will not affect our analysis except for the last summand in \eqref{sumFc}.
-Moreover, for this last summand all one has to take into account that a partial derivative with respect to $x$ or $y$ adds $O(\theta_+)$ (from $\E^ {\I\theta_+(x+y)}$) and a partial derivative with respect to $t$ adds $O(\theta_+^3)$ (from $\E^{\alpha_+(\la,t)}$).
-Thus we obtain the following result:
+In summary, supposing \eqref{2.111}, the maximum number of integration by parts is determined by Lemma~\ref{lemest4}; that is it is determined by the points $\inte \si_+\cap\pa\si_-$, and is given by $\floor{\frac{m_0}{2}}$.
+So, excluding case 3), we have an almost complete picture.
+However, up to this point, we have only looked at $F_{R,+}(x,y,t)$ and have not considered derivatives with respect to $x,y,t$.
+Fortunately, since $R_+(\la,0)$ is evidently independent of these variables and all other terms of the integrand \eqref{sumFc} (except for the last summand in \eqref{sumFc}) can be differentiated as often as we please, these derivatives do not affect our analysis.
+Moreover, for this last summand, one has only to take into account that a partial derivative with respect to $x$ or $y$ adds $O(\theta_+)$ (from $\E^ {\I\theta_+(x+y)}$) and a partial derivative with respect to $t$ adds $O(\theta_+^3)$ (from $\E^{\alpha_+(\la,t)}$).
+Thus we obtain the following result.